HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 	- **Complaints of Change**: change/update endangers comfort, expectancy, and security.
 Expect this whenever you make a change to your products.
 Then monitor the reactions of your customers.
 Recalibrate with careful consideration.
 	- **Complaints of Expectation**: occur when what you provide doesn’t meet your claims.
 And it’s your problem, not the customer’s.
 Make sure your products/services are used *as intended*, ***then***, honestly analyze your operations or marketing to see what went wrong.
 	- **Complaints of Void**: expose opportunities.
 Observe the patterns for this type of complaint, and you'll get free ideas for new products.
+		- If they don’t want your product, maybe they’d want something _related_ to it.
+Get them to give you more suggestions.
 	- **Complaints of Fraud**: are designed to exploit the business owner.
 They're haters.
 Typical human nature.
 Don't let your emotions get into this.
 Respond once (if they have the potential to damage your authority) *with grace*, explain your position, and move on.
 - ==Treat complaints as a collection of patterns, not as individuals==.
 Keep a track record of similar complaints.
 Address them accordingly.
 Better products produced better customers, and better customers paid more.
 - Solve complaints that add the most value while helping the most.
+- Follow up with these 4 questions to improve your products/services:
+	- Why didn't you like it?
+	- Who is one person you know who would really like this?
+	- What would make this a no-brainer for you?
+	- How much would you pay for that?
 > "I don’t know the key to success, but the key to failure is trying to please **everybody**”.
 - Fanatical customer service can overcome shortcomings, but fanatical features can’t overcome poor customer service.
 - Spectacular product features can’t overcome poor service.